wp-plugins/giga-slider/readme.txt

 - Auto-pause slideshow while videos or audios are playing
 - Auto-play videos and audios (optional)
 - YouTube & Vimeo thumbnail images
+- Possibility to add slider in widgets right from widgets admin panel
 - Option for adding a fixed image over the slider (logo)
 - Uses minified CSS, JavaScripts and jQuery files.
 Lazy loading keeps the initial amount small
 - Working in Chrome, Firefox, Safari, IE7-11, Opera